Vladimir Derer: Legacy

-The Campaign for Labour Party Democracy continues to be active and influential in furthering the cause of democracy in the Labour Party The major focus of CLPD's work in recent years has been to win back political power for the rank-and-file which had been transferred to the centre.
+The Campaign for Labour Party Democracy continues to be active and influential in furthering the cause of democracy in the Labour Party.
+The major focus of CLPD's work in recent years has been to win back political power for the rank-and-file which had been transferred to the centre.
 For example, CLPD campaigned for, and achieved, ‘one member one vote’ (OMOV) for the CLP section of the National Policy Forum and for the CLP Section of the Conference Arrangements Committee.
 At the 2017 Annual Conference three extra places for CLPs were achieved on Labour's NEC, reflecting the vast growth in membership under Jeremy Corbyn's leadership.
 The Campaign also contributed many papers for reforms to Labour's Democracy Review in 2018.

 Vladimir Derer had a major role in achieving reforms on the governance of Parties that are taken for granted today, such as widening the franchise in electing the Leader of the Party and making its leaders more answerable to its membership at large, and the party more electable.
-Vladimir was a central intellectual thinker of "socialism from below" in the Labour party.
+Derer was a central intellectual thinker of "socialism from below" in the Labour party.
 In collaboration with Tony Benn and other leading left activists in the Labour Party, he moulded the resurgence of the radical left in the 1970s and early 1980s, and helped the lay the foundations for the Left's recent successes and advances in grassroots democracy in the Labour Party.